isomorphic-software/smartclient-docs/classes/Canvas.md

 ## Method: Canvas.initWidget

 ### Description
-Initialization method called by [Canvas.init](#method-canvasinit) when a Canvas or subclass is first initialized via [create()](Class.md#classmethod-classcreate).

-The default implementation for this method varies by class, but while [Canvas.init](#method-canvasinit) performs very low-level initialization required by all canvases, this method will typically perform actions specificy to the canvas subclass, such as creating [autoChildren](../reference.md#type-autochild) for composite components.

-This method may be overridden by subclasses of Canvas-based components to take additional standard actions on initialization.
-Note that if you're looking for a simple initialization notification for a specific instance of a component, you may want to use [Canvas.initComplete](#method-canvasinitcomplete) instead of overriding this method.
+For custom components, perform any initialization specific to your widget subclass.

+When creating a subclass of any Canvas-based component, you should generally override this method rather than overriding [Class.init](Class.md#method-classinit).
+This is because Canvas has its own [Class.init](Class.md#method-classinit) override which performs some generally desirable initialization - see [Canvas.init](#method-canvasinit) for details.

-If you do override this method, you must call the superClass initWidget implementation, like so:
+This method is called by [Canvas.init](#method-canvasinit) when a component is create()d.
+When overriding this method, You must call the superClass initWidget implementation, like so:

 ```
     this.Super("initWidget", arguments);